 Climate Outreach at COP28: unlocking progress through public engagement

-At COP28 we’ll be sharing our expertise around public engagement with global leaders.
-We’ll be demonstrating that people are key to how we tackle the climate crisis.
-We’ll be asking them to plan how they’ll engage and involve their citizens.
+At COP28 we be shared our expertise around public engagement with global leaders, demonstrating that people are key to how we tackle the climate crisis.
+We urged them to plan how they’ll engage and involve their citizens.

 What would the Earth say?